 R v Sanghi, 1971 CanLII 1275 (NS CA), (1971) 3 NSR 2d 70 (NSCA), per McKinnon CJ

 Canada Evidence Act s.31

 Nova Scotia Civil Procedure Rules

 - see s.
 40 CEA

 All documents must be authenticated and established as relevant before they can be tendered into evidence.
-This is done either by oral or affidavit evidence unless one of the statutory or common law exception apply.
+This is done either by oral or affidavit evidence by a material witness.

-The standard used to authenticate the document depends on whether the document is submitted as hearsay (where the contents of the letter helps establish some fact) or as non-hearsay (where the contents of the document is not relevant).
+The standard used to authenticate the document depends on whether the document is submitted as hearsay (where the contents of the letter help establish some fact) or as non-hearsay (where the contents of the document are not relevant).

-R v Schwartz, 2 SCR 443, 1988 CanLII 11 (SCC), at para 58 ("Before any document can be admitted into evidence ...
+R v Schwartz, 1988 CanLII 11 (SCC), 2 SCR 443, per McIntyre J, at para 58 ("Before any document can be admitted into evidence ...
 It must be authenticated in some way by the party who wishes to rely on it.
 This authentication requires testimony by some witness; a document cannot simply be placed on the bench in front of the judge.")

 Documents that are used for non-hearsay purposes are admitted in the same way real evidence is admitted, which is by calling viva voce evidence of the person who can speak to it’s creation, use and the context of the document.
 The contents of the document need not be accurate, and where the witness cannot speak to the accuracy of the contents of the document, the contents will have little weight.